limitlessloop/vets.gov-status/scripts/migration_status/PPMT.md

 Team has access to all required tools and environments                 |    | Working session to complete operations handoff with ITOPs                 |       |
 Provisioning checklist 100% completed                 |       |
-COMPLETED ALL Provisioning Tasks                       | Green    |
+COMPLETED ALL Provisioning Tasks                       | Yellow    | Is it ideal to set up dev environments in non VA / non-VAEC environments?